LIFE Aegypius Return

 Vale do Côa (PTZPE0039) is a protected area located in northeastern Portugal, covering approximately 66,000 hectares.
 Vale do Côa hosts unique and diverse ecosystems that make it an important area for conservation efforts in Portugal.
 The habitat in the region is primarily composed of rocky cliffs, steep valleys, and open plains, and is home to a diverse range of species, including the Iberian lynx, Egyptian Vulture, and Bonelli’s Eagle.
 It provides an ideal nesting and feeding site for scavengers such as the Cinereous Vulture.

 The Cinereous Vulture frequently occurs in Vale do Côa and has the potential for expansion.
-ATN’s Faia Brava Reserve, the only privately owned protected area in Portugal, situated within Vale do Côa, will undertake habitat management actions to support the sustainability of the Cinereous Vulture population in Portugal.
+ATN’s Faia Brava Reserve, the first privately owned protected area in Portugal, situated within Vale do Côa, will undertake habitat management actions to support the sustainability of the Cinereous Vulture population in Portugal.
 Wildfires are becoming more prevalent due to climate change, agricultural abandonment and shrub vegetation, highly threatening the species.
 A key goal is to improve the habitat’s fire resilience by clearing shrubs, restoring agricultural land patches, and monitoring for fires.
 These activities can also support wider wildlife conservation goals.
 Implementing fire preventive forestry and habitat management measures promote wild ungulate and wild rabbit populations that benefit from the more open landscapes, which can subsequently improve the quality and quantity of food resources for Cinereous Vultures.
 Wild ungulates can also contribute to long-term maintenance of intervened areas, reducing maintenance costs.

-Located in the southeastern region of Portugal, Serra da Malcata (PTZPE0007) is a protected area spanning over 16,000 hectares.
+Located in the eastern region of Portugal, Serra da Malcata (PTZPE0007) is a protected area spanning over 16,000 hectares.
 Its rugged terrain of granite ridges and valleys provides a suitable habitat for a diverse range of animals, including the Critically Endangered Iberian lynx, Wild boar, and the rare Spanish Imperial eagle.
 Additionally, the region’s flora is diverse, with a mix of Mediterranean and Atlantic species, such as cork oak, holm oak, and pine trees, which are ideal for Cinereous Vultures to build their nests on.
 As an important biodiversity hotspot in Portugal, conservation efforts in Serra da Malcata have focused on preserving the natural habitats of the region and reducing human activities that pose a threat to the local biodiversity, including habitat loss, overgrasing, and illegal hunting.

 The LIFE Aegypius Return project teams of ATN and Fundación Naturaleza y Hombre (FNyH) share the responsibilities of implementing project actions in Serra da Malcata, focusing on habitat management.
 As part of these efforts, one of the main actions in the area is to build new nests to attract new pairs and reinforce existing nests to promote breeding success.
 This is particularly important as the region hosts a small breeding population of Cinereous Vultures.
 It is essential to maintain and reinforce existing nests, as poor nests may collapse, which can result in breeding failure.

 Tejo Internacional, Erges e Pônsul (PTZPE0042) is an important 26,000-hectare biodiversity hotspot in central Portugal, featuring a mix of Mediterranean and Atlantic habitats, including rivers, cliffs, and forests.
 The area is home to a diverse array of fauna, including the Iberian lynx, otter, Lesser kestrek and Black stork, as well as flora such as cork oak, olive trees, and rockrose.
 In 2010, after four decades of extinction in Portugal, Cinereous Vulture pairs from a nearby Spanish colony began breeding at Tejo Internacional Natural Park, marking the species’ natural recolonisation in the country.
-At the start of the LIFE Aegypius Return project, Tejo was home to a small breeding colony of 15 Cinereous Vulture pairs.
+At the start of the LIFE Aegypius Return project, Tejo was home to a small breeding colony of 30 Cinereous Vulture pairs.
 Sociedade Portuguesa para o Estudo das Aves (SPEA) will lead the conservation actions in this site by creating non-fenced feeding areas, building and repairing nests, and clearing shrubs and opening firebreaks to protect nesting trees from fires.
 The project will also address the issue of unsubstantiated claims from livestock breeders that the vultures are attacking and killing their animals using social and ecological dimensions to address this emerging issue.
 To prevent nest disturbance, the project will identify harmful human activities, evaluate existing policy plans, and establish clear rules and restrictions.
 This is particularly relevant at Tejo Internacional since some Cinereous Vulture pairs are located outside of the natural park, where there is no specific protective zonation, increasing the risk of disturbance, breeding failure and abandonment of nesting sites.
 Finally, ANPC will tackle lead poisoning by providing awareness and training workshops to transition hunters to lead-free ammunition and GNR’s new anti-poisoning dog units will start operating at Tejo Internacional to reinforce anti-poisoning efforts.

 Located in the southern region of Portugal, the Mourão/Moura/Barrancos (PTZPE0045) protected area spans approximately 78,000 hectares and is characterized by typically Mediterranean landscapes, featuring rolling hills, open plains, and the characteristic montado (cork oak forest landscape).
 This area provides a rich habitat for diverse plant and animal species, including the Iberian imperial eagle, the Iberian lynx and the Cinereous Vulture, among many others.
 With a variety of flora, such as cork oak, holm oak, and rockrose, this region is an important biodiversity hotspot in Portugal and plays a vital role in conservation efforts to preserve the unique ecosystem.
 The conservation efforts in Mourão/Moura/Barrancos have focused on preserving the natural habitats of the region and reducing human activities that pose a threat to the local biodiversity, including habitat loss, overgrasing, and illegal hunting.